bshpanchuk/TestRedditAPI/README.md

   and act as a channel between use cases and ui
   - [View Binding](https://developer.android.com/topic/libraries/view-binding) -  feature that allows you to more easily write code that interacts with views
   - [Paging 3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) -  helps you load and display pages of data from a larger dataset from network
-- [Android-Reddit-OAuth2](https://github.com/KirkBushman/Android-Reddit-OAuth2) -  This is a OAuth2 authentication client for the Reddit API built for Android
 - [Retrofit](https://square.github.io/retrofit/) - type safe http client
 and supports coroutines out of the box
 - [Gson](https://github.com/google/gson) - JSON Parser,used to parse